pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

    transformations for either the original or converted model are applied to the other.

-   For Bent, Beveled, and Twisted models, it more sense to apply the scale of the original model before the relevant operation.
+   For Bent, Beveled, and Twisted models, it makes more sense to apply the scale of the original model before the relevant operation.
 In these cases, the scales of the original model and the converted model differ, but are kept in sync to make this work.

 .. _ug-model-names: